 Connections: Discuss topics in other school subjects in the target language (e.g. math: “más-menos”, science: “los planetas”, etc.) and present reports in the target language orally and/or in writing on topics being studied in other classes.

 Comparisons: Make basic comparisons between the celebrations of the target culture and their own culture (e.g. Halloween and “EL Día de los Muertos”) and compare and contrast a variety of art forms (e.g. music, dance, visual arts, and drama) with their own culture through oral and/or written descriptions and/or performances.

-Summit School of Ahwatukee’s NAEYC accredited preschool offers you and your toddler an exceptional first step into a world of learning through… Toddler Discoveries.
+Summit School of Ahwatukee’s NAEYC accredited preschool offers you and your toddler an exceptional first step into a world of learning.
+Click here to register for Toddler Discoveries.